carlsmith/coffeeshop/docs/files.md

 The `run` function supports Literate CoffeeScript automatically if the chit's key or the resource's path ends with `.coffee.md` or `.litcoffee`.

-Note: Key strings are distinguished from URL strings by checking if the string contains a slash (`/`).
-If it does, it's a URL, else a key.
-The `set` function enforces this.
+Note: URLs are distinct from storage keys as URLs must contain a slash.

 Next Page: [Chits as Gists](/docs/gists.md)